lynxthecat/adblock-lean/README.md

-# adblock-lean
+# ⚔ adblock-lean

+If you like adblock-lean and can benefit from it, then please leave a ⭐ (top right) and become a [stargazer](https://github.com/lynxthecat/adblock-lean/stargazers)!
+And feel free to post any feedback on the official OpenWrt thread [here](https://forum.openwrt.org/t/adblock-lean-set-up-adblock-using-dnsmasq-blocklist/157076).
+Thank you for your support.

 adblock-lean is a super simple and lightweight adblocking solution that leverages the [major rewrite of the DNS server and domain handling code](https://thekelleys.org.uk/dnsmasq/CHANGELOG) associated with dnsmasq 2.86 that drastically improves performance and reduces memory foot-print, facilitating the use of very large blocklists for even older, low performance devices.

-adblock-lean was designed primarily for use with the dnsmasq variants of the popular [hagezi](https://github.com/hagezi/dns-blocklists) and [oisd](https://oisd.nl/) blocklists used by major adblockers and which are intended to block ads without interfering with normal use.
+adblock-lean was originally designed primarily for use with the dnsmasq variants of the popular [hagezi](https://github.com/hagezi/dns-blocklists) and [oisd](https://oisd.nl/) blocklists used by major adblockers and which are intended to block ads without interfering with normal use.

 adblock-lean is written as a service and 'service adblock-lean start' will download and setup dnsmasq with a new blocklist file.
 Various checks are performed and, in dependence upon the outcome of those checks, the script will either: accept the new blocklist file; fallback to a previous blocklist file if available; or restart dnsmasq with no blocklist file.